Skip top navigation

 Profile

 Nada Dabbagh is Professor and Director of the Division of Learning Technologies in the College of Education and Human Development at George Mason University.
 She holds a Ph.D. in Instructional Systems Design from The Pennsylvania State University and a Masters of Science in Math Methodology and Operations Research from Columbia University.
-Dr. Dabbagh teaches graduate courses in instructional design, e-learning pedagogy, and cognition and technology in the Learning Design and Technology (LDT) masters program and the Learning Technologies Design Research (LTDR) PhD specialization.
+Dr. Dabbagh teaches courses in instructional design, digital pedagogy, and design research in the Learning Design and Technology (LDT) masters program and the Learning Technologies Design Research (LTDR) PhD specialization.
 She also teaches in the Chief Learning Officer (CLO) Executive Development Program.
-In 2003, Dr. Dabbagh received the George Mason University Teaching Excellence award, Mason’s highest recognition for faculty members who demonstrate exceptional skill in and commitment to their teaching and learning practice.
+In 2003, Dr. Dabbagh received the George Mason University Teaching Excellence award, Mason’s highest recognition for faculty members who demonstrate exceptional skill in and commitment to their teaching practice.
+Prior to joining the Mason faculty, Dr. Dabbagh served on the faculties of the Computer Science Department at The Pennsylvania State Universtiy and the Department of Reading, Special Education, and Instructional Technology at Towson University.

 Dr. Dabbagh‛s research is steeped in the learning sciences specifically as this relates to learning at the intersection of pedagogy and technology with the goal of understanding the techno-social affordances of learning systems design.
-She is currently examining the design of Personal Learning Environments (PLEs) and the impact this has on personal and professional development and cognitive behavior.
-Additional research areas include online and blended learning, interaction design, problem-based learning, and supporting self-regulated learning in technology mediated learning environments.
+She is currently examining the design of Personal Learning Environments (PLEs) and the impact this has on personal and professional development.
+Additional research areas include online learning, interaction design, problem-based learning, and supporting self-regulated learning in technology mediated learning environments.

 Research Interests